All Products

 4. The NVAs perform a security check on the traffic and forward the traffic back to GWLB.
 GWLB then forwards the traffic back to the GWLB endpoint through the connection established using the PrivateLink service.

-5. VSW02 forwards the traffic to the application server based on its route table.
+5. The traffic is forwarded to the application server based on the route table for the GWLB endpoint subnet.

-1. VSW01 sends the traffic to the GWLB endpoint based on its route table.
+1. The traffic is sent to the GWLB endpoint based on the route table for the application server subnet.

 2. The GWLB endpoint sends the traffic to GWLB, and GWLB forwards the traffic to the NVAs.